-In 2 of the 6 mouse studies, no tumors were identified for detailed evaluation.
-In the remaining 4 mouse studies, 3 observed a statistically significant trend in tumor incidences in the hemangiosarcomas, lung adenomas, malignant lymphomas or hemangiomas; however, the agency determined that none of the tumors observed in the mouse are treatment related, as described in Section 4.6, due to lack of pairwise statistical significance, lack of a monotonic dose response, absence of preneoplastic or non-neoplastic lesions, no evidence of tumor progression, and/or historical control information (in limited instances).
-Lastly, tumors seen in individual mouse studies were not reproduced in other studies, including those conducted in the same animal species and strain at similar or higher doses.
+Based on the weight-of-evidence evaluations, the agency has concluded that none of the tumors evaluated in individual rat and mouse carcinogenicity studies are treatment-related due to lack of pairwise statistical significance, lack of a monotonic dose response, absence of preneoplastic or related non-neoplastic lesions, no evidence of tumor progression, and/or historical control information (when available).
+Tumors seen in individual rat and mouse studies were also not reproduced in other studies, including those conducted in the same animal species and strain at similar or higher doses.